 MBR: Please share with us your opinion regarding the impact of Covid-19 on the RMG sector of Bangladesh.
-What are the initiatives you’ve taken differently and what are your suggestions for the struggling industry players?
+What are your suggestions for the struggling industry players?

 MBR: What do you think are the primary reasons why RMG companies are preferring to employ expatriates over local professionals in the RMG industry?